-P IN VO (1) DESCRIPTION NAME NO. 1/0(") DESCRIPTION AGND 5 Connect analog ground electrically to GND close to the device. воот 13 0 The device requires a bootstrap capacitor between BOOT and PH.
-A voltage on this capacitor that is below the minimum required by the BOOT UVLO forces the output to switch off until the capacitor recharges.
+PI N 1/0 DESCRIPTION NAME NO. 1/0 DESCRIPTION AGND 5 Connect analog ground electrically to GND close to the device. воот 13 0 The device requires a bootstrap capacitor between BOOT and PH.
+Having the voltage on this capacitor below the minimum required by the BOOT UVLO forces the output to switch off until the capacitor recharges.
 COMP 7 0 Error amplifier output, and input to the output-switch current comparator.
 Connect frequency-compensation components to this pin.
-EN 15 1 Enable pin, internal pullup-current source.
+EN 15 I Enable pin, internal pullup-current source.
 Pull below 1.2 V to disable.
 Float to enable.
-One can use this pin to set the on-off threshold (adjust UVLO) with two additional resistors.
-3 Downer ground Directly connect this his placetrically to the thermal and under the device GND 4 Power ground.
-Directly connect this pin electrically to the thermal pad under the device.
-10 PH 11 0 The source of the internal high-side power MOSFET, and drain of the internal low-side (synchronous) rectifier MOSFET 12 100mb; mod.
-2. PWRGD 14 0 An open-drain output; asserted low if output voltage is low due to thermal shutdown, overcurrent, over- or undervoltage, or EN shutdown.
-RT/CLK 8 I Resistor-timing or external-clock input pin SS/TR 9 ı Slow start and tracking.
+An alternative use of this pin can be to set the on-off threshold (adjust UVLO) with two additional resistors.
+GND 3 Power ground.
+Electrically connect this pin directly to the thermal pad under the device.
+GND 4 Power ground.
+Electrically conflect this pin directly to the thermal pad direct the device.
+10 TI CHILL HOUSET THE CHILL HE C PH 11 The source of the internal high-side power MOSFET, and drain of the internal low-side (synchronous) rectifier MOSFET 12 PWRGD 14 0 An open-drain output; asserts low if output voltage is low because of thermal shutdown, overcurrent, overvoltage, undervoltage, or EN shutdown.
+RT/CLK 8 I Resistor-timing or external-clock input pin SS/TR 9 1 Slow start and tracking.
 An external capacitor connected to this pin sets the output-voltage rise time.
 Another use of this pin is for tracking.
-1 VIN 2 ı Input supply voltage, 2.95 V to 6 V 16 VSENSE 6 I Inverting node of the transconductance (g m) error amplifier Thermal page d Connect the GND pin to the exposed thermal pad for proper operation.
-Connect this thermal pad to any internal PCB ground planes using multiple vias for good thermal performance.
+1 VIN 2 1 Input supply voltage, 2.95 V to 6 V 16 VSENSE 6 I Inverting node of the transconductance (g m) error amplifier Thermal pa Thermal pad Connect the GND pin to the exposed thermal pad for proper operation.
+Connect this thermal pad to any internal PCB ground plane using multiple vias for good thermal performance.